MaurizioFD/RecSys2019_DeepLearning_Evaluation/README.md

 # RecSys 2019 - DeepLearning RS Evaluation

+This is the repository of our article RecSys 2019 "Are We Really Making Much Progress?
+A Worrying Analysis of Recent Neural Recommendation Approaches".

-Please cite our article if you use this repository or algorithm.
+Please cite our article if you use this repository or algorithms.

 ```